 GABA Supplements (daily amounts):

-For a quicker effect you can open the capsule and hold the powder under your tongue to absorb the theanine sublingually (thanks for that tip Libby).
+- Theanine typical dose: 100-200 mg, you can take up to a maximum of 1200 mg over 12 hours for extreme episodes.
+(Lamberts tablets are excellent value).
+For a quicker effect use capsules, open the capsule and hold the powder under your tongue to absorb the theanine sublingually (thanks for that tip Libby).
 Alternatively you could open the capsule into a bottle of water to sip throughout the day.

 Additional Useful Supplements for Anxiety

-· Reduce anti-anxiety medication incredibly slowly, whilst using supplements during the transition.
-Get experienced professional help you come off antianxiety meds.
+- Reduce anti-anxiety medication incredibly slowly, whilst using supplements during the transition.
+Get experienced professional help when you come off antianxiety meds.